 - No ads on free tier

-- Unique food reaction tracking
+- Food reaction tracking for intolerances

 ✗ Cons

-- Smaller database than MyFitnessPal
+- Smaller database than Nutracheck or MyFitnessPal

 - iOS only (no Android yet)